Table of contents

 We were the only buyer notified about this opportunity, our clients made an unconditional offer within 48 hours and now own another great development site.

-They had just completed another development using Metropole's project management team.
+They had just completed another development using Metropole's project management team and were ready to move on to their next project

-The sellers are happy, the agent got a quick sale (and didn't have to share his commission with anyone else in the office) and we got a great deal for our client.
-Houses Property Market
+The sellers were happy, the agent got a quick sale (and didn't have to share his commission with anyone else in the office), and we got a great deal for our client.

 I would call it a bargain.